EDITOR'S NOTE: Paper Mario: The Origami King won a "highly recommended" honor for best Switch game at the Tom's Guide Awards 2021 for gaming.

-If you’re eager to play the game, you won’t have to wait too much longer, as Paper Mario: The Origami King will be out in summer 2020.
+If you’re eager to play the game, you can order it right now.
 Read on to find out everything we know about the game, including its release date, its premise and how you can pick up a copy yourself.

-If you prefer to download games, you can also pre-order the game through the Nintendo eShop.
-This also means you’ll get to play it the minute it’s released, rather than having to wait for a package.
+If you prefer to download games, you can also order the game through the Nintendo eShop.

 Paper Mario: The Origami King release date

 Paper Mario: The Origami King came out on July 17.

 Nintendo released a trailer for Paper Mario: The Origami King on May 14.
 You can watch the whole thing below: